BobRossCodes/remorse/README.md

 # Remorse
-A simple Rust CLI that generates a morse code audio file from command line input
+A simple Rust CLI that generates a morse code audio file from command line input.
+Can also give random morse code audio samples when using the **learn** sub-command.

 # Usage with cargo
 ## Create a wav file from text